SpaceGameTeam/FarOut/README.md

 Download and install SFML <a href=https://www.sfml-dev.org/tutorials/2.5/start-linux.php>here</a>.

-Run the provided Makefile in project directory:
+Run the provided Makefile in project directory then run the executable.
 ~~~
 >make FarOut

->./Farout
+>./FarOut
 ~~~

 ## Project Roadmap